queenculinaire/queenculinaire.github.io/about.md

 As well as cooking, I also love entertaining.
 Party planning is my jam: creating a menu plan, going grocery shopping, whipping up a batch of cocktails and canapés, then getting to enjoy quality time spent with great food and even greater people.
 What could be better?
 I am here to help you to become the hostess with the mostess, absolutely stress free.
 Because nothing ruins a party quicker than stress!
-Do like R Kelly guys, happy people!